 They were awesome.
 Hot.
-5 lead singers, 2 horns, drummer, stand-up bass, piano, and tap dancer.
+5 singers that took turns singing lead and backup, 2 horns, drummer, stand-up bass, piano, and tap dancer.
 Yep, tap dancer.
 She was amazing and she was included in quite a few songs.
 She provided one of the best moments of the show.

 Drum and Tap Battle